PromptVision-AI/llm-chatbot/README.md

 ### 4. Image Captioning (Florence2)

 The image captioning tool uses Florence2 to generate descriptive captions for images, providing context for further processing.

+**Model:** Florence2 Vision-Language Model
+* Architecture: Multimodal transformer with vision and language capabilities
+* Framework: Custom API hosted service
+* API Endpoint: External Florence API

+**Technical Implementation:**
+1. **Preprocessing:**
+   - Input image is downloaded from provided URL
+   - Image format is determined and preserved for API request
+   - A temporary filename with appropriate extension is generated

+2. **API Interaction:**
+   - Image is sent to the Florence API endpoint as a multipart/form-data request
+   - API does the heavy lifting of running the Florence2 model
+   - Response includes the generated detailed caption

+3. **Note:**
-The Florence2 capabilities are made available through a custom API ([Florence API](https://github.com/PromptVision-AI/florence_api)).
+   - The Florence2 capabilities are made available through a custom API ([Florence API](https://github.com/PromptVision-AI/florence_api))
+   - Processing is done on the server-side, reducing client-side compute requirements

 **Input:**
 ```json